mimblewimble/cuckoo-miner/doc/build.md

 If the cuda build environment is installed, the build will attempt to build CUDA versions of the plugin.
-If they work for you, they should give the best known solution times, with cuckoo30 generally finding a solution within a couple of seconds (on a 980ti, at least :).
+If they work for you, they should give the best known solution times, with cuckoo30 generally finding a solution within a couple of seconds (on a 980ti, at least).

 Instructions on how to set up the nvcc tool chain won't be provided here, but this will generally be installed as part of a 'cuda' package  on your distribution, and obviously depends on the correct nvidia driver package being installed as well.

-Once the libraries are built, you can experiment with calling them via the provided sample app in main.rs, or experiment with dropping them into grin's target/debug/deps directory, and calling them by modifying grin.toml as directed in the configuration file's documentation.
+Once the libraries are built, you can experiment with calling them via the unit tests, or experiment with dropping them into grin's target/debug/deps directory, and calling them by modifying grin.toml as directed in the configuration file's documentation.